jbengel/733-project/README.md

+`analysis/` contains terminal output from tool use.

 `code/` contains Python code for generating the dataset.

-`data` contains the generated data.
+`data/` contains the generated data.

-`final_paper` contains the LaTeX source for the paper that accompanies this project.
+`final_paper/` contains the LaTeX source for the paper that accompanies this project.